 How are proposals scored?

 Proposals are reviewed by at least two researchers.
-They are assessed for logistical considerations, as well as to the significance and new knowledge to be yielded.
-Applications are evaluated in the following areas:
+They are assessed for logistical considerations, as well as:

 - Interest of topic to medical educators

 - Whether the results are likely to yield a high-quality peer-reviewed publication

 Applicants receive brief feedback from reviewers.

 What are components of a "good" proposal?

 - Is the Introduction well cited?
 Is the need for this study well argued?